 Know your alliums

-Scallions, green onions, and spring onions are all fall classified as alliums.
-This includes all species of onions such as salad onions, pearl onions, Chinese onions, garlic, leeks, and chives.
+Scallions, green onions, and spring onions are all classified as alliums.
+This includes all species of onions, such as salad onions, pearl onions, and Chinese onions, as well as garlic, leeks, and chives.
 Don’t think they’re just cooking ingredients either: ornamental alliums also exist, like the gorgeous Purple Sensation and the hardy Yellow allium.
 All in all, there are over 700 different varieties of allium plants.

 What are scallions?